ibm-cloud-docs/Cloudant/offerings/gdpr.md

 ### Physical and environmental security measures
 {: #physical-and-environmental-security-measures}

-Physical security of our data centers is handled by our infrastructure providers: {{site.data.keyword.cloud}}, AWS, and 21Vianet.
+Physical security of our data centers is handled by the infrastructure providers: {{site.data.keyword.cloud}}, AWS, and 21Vianet.
 All hold externally audited certifications for their physical security. {{site.data.keyword.cloudant_short_notm}} doesn't provide further details of the physical security controls in place at our data centers.